pgRouting/workshop/docs/chapters/geoext_client.rst

 <http://openlayers.org/dev/examples/draw-feature.html>`_ control) and a tool to
 move points (`OpenLayers.Control.DragFeatures
 <http://openlayers.org/dev/examples/drag-feature.html>`_ will be perfect for
 this job).
-(As their name suggests these controls comes from OpenLayers).
+As their name suggests these controls comes from OpenLayers.

-But these two controls will need a place to draw and manipluate the points; we will also need an `OpenLayers.Layer.Vector
+These two controls will need a place to draw and manipluate the points; we will also need an `OpenLayers.Layer.Vector
 <http://dev.openlayers.org/releases/OpenLayers-2.9/doc/apidocs/files/OpenLayers/Layer/Vector-js.html>`_
 layer.
-In OpenLayers, a vector layer in a place where features (a geometry and attributes) can be drawn programmatically: in our case, the points are features.
+In OpenLayers, a vector layer in a place where features (a geometry and attributes) can be drawn programmatically (in contrast, the OSM layer is a raster layer).

 Because vector layers are cheap, we will use a second one to draw the route returned by the web service.
 The layers initialization is:

  .. code-block:: js